Jack P. Carroll ’24

 While I understand that attempting to encourage a generation of young people, such as myself, who have grown up with social media to honestly reflect on their usage is bound to evoke an emotional response, personal agency is, nevertheless, essential in avoiding and overcoming the detriments of irresponsible social media usage.

-Furthermore, when one considers the structure of virtually all social media platforms in an objective manner–as opposed to the socially woke and anti-big-tech lens to which many people blindly subscribe–one will quickly realize that popular apps such as Instagram and Twitter, to name a few, depend upon individual user participation.
+Furthermore, when one considers the structure of virtually all social media platforms in an objective manner–as opposed to the anti-big-tech lens to which many people blindly subscribe–one will quickly realize that popular apps such as Instagram and Twitter, to name a few, depend upon individual user participation.
 Indeed, social media platforms, just like the real world, are composed of single users who have the potential to act in a variety of ways.
 Therefore, before playing the blame-game all the way up the corporate hierarchy of executives and software engineers whose jobs it is to increase usership and advertisement revenue through the development of strategic marketing tactics and attention-drawing algorithms, users must reflect on how their social media usage impacts their lives in light of this information which is widely known and frequently disregarded.

 The film’s director, Jeff Orlowoski, is more intent on producing a doom-and-gloom narrative that leaves little room for the individual to take control of one’s social media usage and overcome its negative effects–as opposed to providing his audience with an objective analysis of social media usage that holds all parties, the users and companies alike, responsible for its harmful effects.

-Furthermore, given the director’s rather deterministic agenda that has been made extensively clear thus far, it is worth highlighting one rather humorous moment in the documentary when several of the former big-tech executives proudly claimed that they do not allow their own children to use social media.
+Furthermore, given the director’s rather deterministic agenda that has been made extensively clear thus far, it is worth highlighting one rather humorous moment in the documentary when several of the former big-tech executives proudly claim that they do not allow their own children to use social media.